ibm-cloud-docs/codeengine/deploy-job.md

 10. Enter the password.
 For Docker Hub, you can use your Docker Hub password or an access token.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.
 11. Click **Add** to add the registry access for {{site.data.keyword.codeengineshort}}.
 12. From the Select image page, the registry that was added is listed.
 Select the registry of your image.
 13. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
-For example, select `mynamespace` and select the image `testjob' in that namespace.
+For example, select `mynamespace` and select the image `testjob` in that namespace.
 14. Select a value for **TAG**; for example, `latest`.
 15. Click **Done**.
 You have selected your image in the registry to reference from your job.
 16. From the Create job page, click **Create**.